message/iata/LT.md

 3. Passengers must have a negative COVID-19 antigen or PCR test taken at most 72 hours before arrival.
 This does not apply to:
 - passengers younger than 16 years;
-- passengers with a positive COVID-19 antigen or PCR test result taken at least 180 days before arrival and a recovery certificate;
+- passengers with a positive COVID-19 antigen or PCR test result taken at most 180 days before arrival and a recovery certificate;
 - passengers with a COVID-19 vaccination certificate showing that they were fully vaccinated.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech.
 4. Passengers must complete a health questionnaire and present it at check-in.
 The e-questionnaire can be obtained at <a href="https://keleiviams.nvsc.lt/lt/form">https://keleiviams.nvsc.lt/lt/form</a>
 5. Passengers could be subject to self-isolation for 10 days.
 - This does not apply to passengers arriving from a country other than Brazil, India and South Africa with:
- - a positive COVID-19 antigen or PCR test taken at least 180 days before arrival and a recovery certificate; or
+ - a positive COVID-19 antigen or PCR test taken at most 180 days before arrival and a recovery certificate; or
  - a COVID-19 vaccination certificate showing that they were fully vaccinated.
 Vaccines accepted are: AstraZeneca (Vaxzevria), Janssen, Moderna or Pfizer-BioNTech.
 More details can be found at <a href="https://tinyurl.com/a2ytwp57">https://tinyurl.com/a2ytwp57</a>
 6. Airline crew could be subject to self-isolation until their next flight or for a maximum of 10 days.
 More details can be found at <a href="https://tinyurl.com/a2ytwp57">https://tinyurl.com/a2ytwp57</a>